msturagit66/samplevnf/README.md

 This is a modified version of the PROX (Packet pROcessing eXecution engine).
+Version is changed to 22.12-vmw.

 The following changes are introduced:
 - A new behaviour for routing mode with l3 sub mode.